mytarget-test-team/seismograph/docs/mocker_usage.rst

         # do something

-Old mock will be restored after exit from with block.
+Old mock will restored after exit from with block.
 If url rules is equals and http methods is equals then mocks is equals.
-If old mock will not be founded by the criterias that None be returned.
+If old mock is not found by the criterias then None be returned.